spotlightpa/poor-richard/content/news/2023-01-23-SPLWAITGAME.md

 PAHAF sends participating companies weekly reports on pending applications, and officials have weekly phone calls with the companies that have the largest backlogs, McIntyre said.
 The companies have a strong incentive to work with the program: They stand to receive thousands of dollars per applicant.
 Still, some have told administrators they “simply do not have the bandwidth or processes in place to keep up,” McIntyre told one applicant via email in October.

-The delays — multiplied across hundreds of companies and thousands of applications — have caused the program to fall short of its goal to get assistance to homeowners within two months.
+The delays — multiplied across hundreds of companies and thousands of applications — have caused the program to fall short of its internal goal to get assistance to homeowners within two months.
 It typically takes longer than that just to confirm how much someone owes, McIntyre said.

 Between February 2022, when PAHAF launched, and late December, the average wait time was roughly four-and-a-half months, she said.
 (This does not account for people seeking ongoing mortgage help.)